gtfierro/giles/interface.md

             "ReadingType": "double",
             "UnitofMeasure": "Watt",
             "UnitofTime": "ms",
-            "StreamType": "object",         // This denotes this timeseries as an object-stream },
+            "StreamType": "object"          // This denotes this timeseries as an object-stream },
         "Readings": [
             [